ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 To run, please execute `docker-compose up` command.

-A more detailed explanation of how it is running (and how to add live code reload) can be found in [*Go Docker dev environment* article](https://threedots.tech/post/go-docker-dev-environment-with-go-modules-and-live-code-reloading/).
+A more detailed explanation of how it is working (and how to add live code reload) can be found in [*Go Docker dev environment* article](https://threedots.tech/post/go-docker-dev-environment-with-go-modules-and-live-code-reloading/).

 {{% /collapse-box %}}
 {{< /collapse >}}